 - Can be uncomfortable to wear, especially during high-impact exercise

-- As with bladder supports, leakage may still occur when you wear it
+- As with bladder supports, leakage may still occur

 Next Steps To Compare Incontinence Products